s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 });
 ```

-When that looking at those did not work, I started suspecting SSTI in code preview feature mainly because search text was not being filtered properly.
-But I quickly dispelled that thought because frontend JavaScript was being used to render the SSTI.
-And I have not see a case where there was SSTI when the code sends a request to an API and gets a json response back, which then is processed by JavaScript to show the result (take this with grain of salt, just because I have not seen it does not mean it does not exist).
+When looking into those didn’t help, I started suspecting SSTI in the code preview feature, mainly because search text wasn’t being filtered properly.
+However, I realized it was just frontend JavaScript rendering the results.
+I haven’t seen a case of SSTI occurring when the code simply sends a request to an API, gets a JSON response, and then processes it via JavaScript (though that doesn’t mean it’s impossible).

 ```js
 function generatePreview(content, matchIndices, previewLength) {